 • Flight: The dog will try to escape and put as much distance as possible between him and the scary subject/object.

-• Freeze: The hound will stay as still as possible (maybe that threatening thing won't see him).
+• Freeze: The hound will stay as still as possible (maybe that threatening thing won't see me!).

 The majority of dogs do not like to get into fights, this is a dangerous thing to do, flight is much safer.
 But if they are in a situation in which they can't escape (for example, on a leash), they will go into "fight" mode.
 Fight mode starts with barking.
 This usually is all it takes to scare a person or another animal away.
 Now your hound has learned that barking keeps him safe, he will continue doing so and you have a barking dog problem!